-Select 12 units of elective courses in consultation with the Graduate Program Coordinator in Behavioral Sciences in Education, Gender Equity focus.
-The units must be selected from: Women's Studies core courses; Women's Studies crosslisted courses; or other courses specifically approved by the Graduate Program Coordinator.
-At least six of the elective units must be at the 200 level.
+Select 12 units of elective courses in consultation with the Behaviorial Sciences Gender Equity Studies Program Coordinator.
+The units must be selected from: Gender Equity core courses; Women's Studies cross-listed courses; or other courses specifically approved by the Behaviorial Sciences Gender Equity Studies Program Coordinator.
+At least six of the elective units must be at the 200-level.